Level 3 & 4 Trauma Hospital Resource Manual

 The re-designation site visits will focus on three areas: 1) compliance with the designation criteria, 2) progress made toward strengthening the weaknesses identified during prior site visits and 3) identifying how the system can collaboratively support the ongoing and future needs of the hospital’s trauma care commitment.
 Specific suggestions for improvement will, again, have an educational focus.
 The visits are intended to be constructive, not punitive.

 Documentation of the patient’s resuscitation can be easily accomplished with the use of a trauma flow sheet.
 A comprehensive flow sheet can also be used to easily identify data elements in the patient’s chart that are required for trauma and SCI/TBI reporting (through the registry) or for performance improvement activities (PI).
-(See Appendix I: Trauma Resuscitation Record [Registry, TBI/SCI and PI elements are shaded to help facilitate data abstraction.])
+(See Appendix I: Trauma Resuscitation Record (MS Word) [Registry, TBI/SCI and PI elements are shaded to help facilitate data abstraction.])

 Hospitals must work with their emergency medical services (EMS) providers to establish and train with protocols designed to quickly identify seriously injured patients and route them directly to appropriate trauma hospitals.
 It is expected that the hospital trauma team will be activated upon notice by EMS.
 It is up to the individual hospital to determine if EMS personnel will activate the team or if EMS will consult with the emergency department provider, who will then establish the need for activation.
 Continued work with the EMS professionals in your area will help to control over and under triaging.